JakeWharton/jakewharton.com/_posts/2012-01-18-advanced-pre-honeycomb-animation.md

 Recently I [set out][3] to solve this problem and allow for utilizing my library to animate these properties regardless of the API level.
-Neither an answer to the linked StackOverflow question nor a quick excahgen with the animation guru Chet Haase himself semed to produce a reliable, stable implementation for this--the recommendation always being to just use the built-in view animation.
+Neither an answer to the linked StackOverflow question nor a quick exchange with the animation guru Chet Haase himself semed to produce a reliable, stable implementation for this--the recommendation always being to just use the built-in view animation.